 - Unlimited contacts

 Shopify is the most popular plan amongst all of them that will cost you $79/month.
 This plan is fit for medium-sized businesses that have consistent sales and are looking to expand their foothold.
-Here, 5 staff members can have access to the Shopify admin panel and POS compared to 2 in the basic plan.
+Here, 5 staff members can access the Shopify admin panel and POS compared to 2 in the basic plan.
 Also, you get 5 inventory locations to assign your inventory to.
 With a Shopify account, you pay a 1% transaction fee on each order.

-While it costs you $299/month, with the Advanced plan, there are some additional benefits such as tax/duties estimation, manual task automation, calculated shipping rates, and advanced reporting.
+While it costs you $299/month, with the Advanced plan, there are additional benefits such as tax/duties estimation, manual task automation, calculated shipping rates, and advanced reporting.
 Moreover, you only pay a 0.5% transaction fee for each sale.

-This basic selling guide will help you get going but surely you will discover many new aspects of Shopify’s business over time.
+This basic selling guide will help you get going, but surely you will discover many new aspects of Shopify’s business over time.